-I write code in Sublime Text 3.
-I keep lists, things I need to do, and other scraps of information in nvALT (a fork of the excellent but no longer maintained Notational Velocity), which stores them as .txt files in a Dropbox folder synced to my phone.
+On my laptop.
+I write code Sublime Text.
+For quick notes, shopping lists, things I need to do, and other scraps of information it's either nvALT (a fork of the excellent, but no longer maintained, Notational Velocity) or iA Writer, both of which operate on

+On the web.
 My bookmarks go into Pinboard — subscribing to a few hundred people with similar interests makes

 /network an essential stream of high-quality reads.
-All my code goes up on Github.
+All my code goes up on GitHub.